 C2.1.7.1.2.
 Because BPC cases are initiated by the USG and do not involve a request from the partner nation, SCOs generally play a greater role in planning for BPC programs; in obtaining partner nation agreement to accept and sustain articles and/or training provided; in tracking transportation schedules and making arrangements to notify the partner nation of impending delivery; and in receiving and transferring possession and title of shipments to the partner nation.

 C2.1.7.1.3.
-Chapter 15 provides comprehensive information on planning, developing, and executing BPC programs.
+Chapter 15 and Appendix 8 provide comprehensive information on planning, developing, and executing BPC programs.

 C2.1.7.2.
 International Armaments Cooperation.